scholarslab/CodeLab/chapter09/lesson.md

 This is all to suggest that there can be different ways to solve the same problem, and that those different ways can have quite different performance properties.
 "Naive" algorithms that mimic human thinking are a good way to start thinking about problems, but they may or may not get you very far if you want to optimize performance.

-Having given you a taste for all that, I want to say that there's often no... real good reason for us as digital humanists to dive too deeply into algorithms or efficiency.
+Having given you a taste for all that, I want to say that there's often not a very strong reason for us as digital humanists to dive too deeply into algorithms or efficiency.
 Whether it takes 30 seconds to run our text analysis or 3 seconds isn't as consequential as whether Google returns search results in 30 seconds or 3 seconds.
 And so much of this, like Python's hidden sort, is just already done for us by things like the Python built-in library and third-party modules (which we'll talk about later).

 It's useful to look at the broad contours of these things even if we don't understand them in any depth.